Middle School

 Close monitoring of student progress while maintaining an open and positive relationship with parents and carers is our priority.

-A rigorous and exciting Outdoor Education Program is offered to students in the Middle School as follows:
+A rigorous and exciting Camp Program is offered to students in the Middle School as follows: